Mikahu512/Webcam-Motion-Detector-Project/README.md

 # Webcam Motion Detector
-This is a python project that build a webcam motion detector in the garage using OpenCV.
+This is a python project that build a webcam motion detector in the garage b using OpenCV.
 Need to study more on OpenCV tutorials next week after final